rtmigo/dmk_py/README.md

 ### Encryption

-When creating the directory, we create a random 256-bit salt and store it in one of the files.
+When initializing the directory, we create a random 256-bit salt and store it in one of the files.

 The 256-bit private keys are derived from codenames using **scrypt** with a